bakitybacon/rice-data-and-donuts/diff/sample.md

-# Rice Data and Donuts
+# Rice Data & Donuts

 Welcome to the GitHub workshop!

 We're __so__ glad you could join us today.

+We hope to see you again soon!

+:]!